-Consistent with the tenets of the Delivering the Nuclear Promise initiative, Westinghouse has developed a streamlined approach to promote cost-effective, standardized implementation of the 10CFR50.69 regulation throughout the industry.
-This regulation allows licensees to better focus plant resources on maintaining those Structures, Systems and Components (SSCs) with high safety significance by removing safety-related SSCs with low safety significance from the scope of special treatment processes.
-The implementation requires a rigorous, resource-intensive categorization process.
+Consistent with the tenets of the Delivering the Nuclear Promise initiative, Westinghouse has developed a streamlined approach to promote cost-effective, standardized implementation of the 10CFR50.69 (50.69) regulation throughout the industry.
+This regulation allows licensees to better focus plant resources on maintaining those Structures, Systems and Components (SSCs) with high safety significance by relocating safety-related SSCs with low safety significance from the scope of special treatment processes to less onerous alternate treatment processes.

 The database tool has been updated to reflect the latest categorization data requirements and guidance.
 Westinghouse has made the tool available to the industry through the Pressurized Water Reactor Owners Group (PWROG).
 Further, the PWROG initiated a pilot project with the intent to generically categorize several systems, and this database tool will be used by Westinghouse in support of this projects.

-We anticipate database users will desire additional features as the industry gains more experience with the categorization process.
-These features will be added through the PWROG in order to maintain a standardized database tool that provides a consistent, cost-beneficial industry approach.
+Additional features as the industry gains more experience with the categorization process can be added through the PWROG in order to maintain a standardized database tool that provides a consistent, cost-beneficial industry approach.

 Click the video link below to see the Demonstration of the Tool for Risk-Informed Operations.